What is eczematous cheilitis?

 - Allergic contact cheilitis – a relevant allergic reaction is identified in at least one-quarter of cases of eczematous cheilitis.
 Common sources of allergens include lipsticks and other lip care products, toothpaste and dental materials, foods, medications and nail varnish.

 Rarely, contact urticaria can present as cheilitis when the allergen is used in small amount frequently, such as the flavouring in a toothpaste.

 The chronic form of eczematous cheilitis presents with redness, dryness, scaling and fissuring.
 The angle of the mouth is often also involved (angular cheilitis).

 The perioral skin and vermilion margin (where the red mucosa meets the skin) are the most commonly affected parts of the lips.

 It is important to look for and note skin and mucosal lesions elsewhere as these may give a clue as to the cause.

 How is the cause of eczematous cheilitis identified?

 Careful history and examination may help to narrow down the list of possible causes.
-Examination should include not only the lips, but inside the mouth and the skin in general.
+The examination should include the lips, inside the mouth, and the skin in general.

-Patch testing is very useful in eczematous cheilitis as at least one quarter of cases involve an allergic reaction.
-Testing should include the standard series as well as extended series such as for lipsticks, toothpastes and others as suggested from the history.
+Patch testing is very useful in eczematous cheilitis as at least one-quarter of cases involve an allergic reaction.
+Testing should include the standard series as well as extended series such as for lipsticks, toothpaste and others as suggested from the history.
 Testing the patient’s own products ‘as is’ is important.
 Photopatch testing may also be useful.
 The relevance of positive reactions must be considered.